-The Energy Management program works to improve the energy and water efficiency of USDA facilities nationwide in support of the goals and objectives of the Energy Policy Act of 2005 (EPAct); the Energy Independence and Security Act of 2007 (EISA); Executive Order 13423, Strengthening Federal Environmental, Energy, and Transportation Management; and Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance.
+USDA’s Facilities Energy and Water Management Program works to enhance energy and water efficiency at USDA facilities nationwide in support of the goals and objectives of the Energy Policy Act of 2005 (EPAct) https://www.gpo.gov/fdsys/pkg/PLAW-109publ58/pdf/PLAW-109publ58.pdf ; the Energy Independence and Security Act of 2007 (EISA) http://www1.eere.energy.gov/femp/pdfs/eisa_femp.pdf ; and Executive Order 13693 (E.O.
+13693), Planning for Federal Sustainability in the Next Decade https://www.gpo.gov/fdsys/pkg/FR-2015-03-25/pdf/2015-07016.pdf .

 USDA, which owns and operates nearly 24,000 facilities nationwide, consumes vast amounts energy and water resources each year.
 The variety of size, purpose, and geographic dispersion of this inventory makes achieving energy and water goals challenging.

 To meet these challenges and achieve the targeted goals of EPAct, EISA and E.O.
 13693, a National Facilities Energy and Water Management Program has been established within USDA.
 Facilities Energy and Water Management Program staff serves as the liaison between Federal Oversight Agencies (i.e., CEQ, OMB and DOE) and USDA's agencies and offices in implementing the energy and water efficiency goals and requirements throughout USDA.
 Facilities Energy and Water Management Program staff is instrumental in developing and implementing USDA’s annual Strategic Sustainability Performance Plan (SSPP), which is required by E.O.
 13693.